-Fixed does combination of Amoxicillin and Flucloxacillin is available in both oral and parenteral formulation.
+Fixed dose combination of Amoxicillin and Flucloxacillin is available” in both oral and parenteral formulation.
 Their usage is determined on the basis of severity of infections.
-Flucloxacillin is an isoxazolyl penicillin of the beta-lactam group of antiboitics, which exerts a bacetericidal effect upon many Gram positive organism including streptococci and beta- lactamase producing staphylococci.
+Flucloxacillin is an isoxazolyl penicillin of the beta-lactam group of antibiotics, which exerts a bactericidal effect upon many Gram positive organism including streptococci and beta lactamase producing staphylococci.
 It has a relatively narrow spectrum of antibacterial activity.

 Each Vial contains

 equivalent to………….
 250 mg Amoxicillin

 equivalent to……….
 250 mg Flucloxacillin

 Amoxicillin is similar to ampicillin in its bactericidal action against susceptible organisms during the stage of active multiplication; It acts though the inhibition of biosynthesis of cell wall mucopeptide.